For a police, fire, medical, or other emergency, please call 911 immediately

 - Using a hose without an on/off control nozzle, for any purpose.

 - Using drinking water in fountains or decorative water features unless the water recirculates.

 - Watering outdoor landscapes with potable water during and within 48 hours after measurable rainfall.

 An exact address for the location of water waste is required for the SFPUC to take action.
-Additional information such as photographs may prove helpful for responding to occurrences of water waste.
+Additional information such as photographs may prove helpful for responding to incidences of water waste.

 What Are Wasteful Water Practices?

 With California still recovering from extreme drought conditions, the San Francisco Public Utilities Commission (SFPUC) has adopted permanent water waste restrictions to reduce water use and follow water-wise conservation practices.
-For more information about the permanent water waste restrictions, including our FAQs, visit www.sfwater.org/waterwaste.
+For more information about the restrictions, including our FAQs, visit www.sfwater.org/waterwaste.